React based user interface for the DINA project.

 />

-If you are using an included search field, insure the type being used contains the field you are looking for.
+If you are using an included search field, ensure the type being used contains the field you are looking for.
 If it doesn’t exist on the type it will not be parsed.

 Default to elastic search, fall back to JSON API example